 The flooding potential of the property must be determined, in regard to the installation of the OSSM system, especially for low-lying flood plain areas of the BSC LGA.
+The OSSM tank lid, electrics and effluent land application area (ie bottom of ETA bed or sub-surface irrigation trench or distribution bed within sand mound) is to be above the 1:502050 ARI flood level.

-BSC has flood data for 1:50 & 1:100 year Average Recurrence Intervals (ARI) for the projected 2050 year and 2100 year.
-This information is accessible on BSC's website via the Interactive Mapping (Intramaps) portal.
+BSC has flood data for 1:50 & 1:100 year ARI for the projected 2050 year and 2100 year.